maurobonfietti/web-page-scraper/README.md

 A very tiny web page scraper :-)

-For a target domain show the most frequently used html elements tags, and their respective counts.
+For a target domain, sum all the html elements and display the top 5 most used, and their respective counts.

 ## INSTALLATION: